ruby-on-wheels/ruby-on-wheels.github.io/_posts/2021-05-09-enjoying-lanzarote_and_fuerteventura.md

 ![Mercedes 407D and 508D](/assets/images/IMG_1929.jpg)

-and Martin and Peggy from Germany living in a beautiful and gigantic Mercedes 1113.
+and <span id="martin-peggy">Martin and Peggy</span> from Germany living in a beautiful and gigantic Mercedes 1113.

 ![Mercedes 508D and 1113](/assets/images/IMG_1899_2.jpg)